Vern's Organizational Relations

 I worked at a fun, new company called Intranet Parnters in Santa Clara, CA. IP specialized in helping companies better use their internal networks.
 This was the first time I was part of the formation of a company.
 Fun. :-) Alas, they closed their doors and are no more.

 I worked at a really great company called Taos Mountain software in Palo Alto, CA for about one and a half years.
 Taos is a collection of SysAdmins contracted out to work with several other companies.
-Taos was a great place to work but from what I understand it has steadily gone downhill.
+Taos was and still is a great place to work!

 One assignment I had with Taos was doing SysAdmin work with Silicon Graphics.
 I couldn't have asked for a beter group of people to work with.